 Previously, he was seconded to the Asian Institute of Technology (AIT) in Thailand (2010-17), the Social Sciences Division of the International Rice Research Institute (IRRI) in Vietnam (2006-10), the International Center for the Improvement of (CIMMYT) in Mexico (1997-2002), and the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) in Thailand (1991-1995).

-Representative of the IRD-CNRS-Cirad office for Southern Africa
+Head of the IRD-CNRS-Cirad Joint Office in Southern Africa

 - Tel: + 27 (0) 12 844 0117 / 0118